skip to main content

 Pro tip: Audio-only coverage of the Peach Bowl will air on ESPN Radio, TuneIn, SiriusXM, and local radio affiliates.

-Peach Bowl 2025 preview: Arizona State vs. Texas
+Peach Bowl 2026 preview: Indiana vs. Oregon

 Best Peach Bowl TV plans

 My go-to choice for watching college football this season has been Hulu + Live TV, which remains unchanged heading into the playoffs.
 It offers every ESPN channel and ESPN+, so you’ll have full coverage of the Peach Bowl and all other remaining bowl games.
-However, it’s worth noting that Hulu + Live TV is expensive, especially after its October price hike.
+But it’s worth noting that Hulu + Live TV is expensive, especially after its October price hike.

 Which TV providers carry the Peach Bowl?